cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/README.md

 This interactive documentation provides detailed information about available endpoints, request/response formats, and allows you to test the API directly from your browser.

 ### Usage
+After completing the deployment setup:
-1. Start the backend services.
+1. Ensure the backend is running (should be active from step 2 of deployment)
-2. Start the frontend development servers.
+2. Ensure the frontend is running (should be active from step 3 of deployment)
-3. Access the application at `http://localhost:3000` (or the port specified in your frontend configuration).
+3. With both services running, you can now access the application at `http://localhost:3000` (or the port specified in your frontend configuration).
+Use the interface to submit questions and interact with the system

+Note: These usage instructions assume you've followed the deployment setup steps.
+If you're in a development environment, refer to the Development Setup section for appropriate usage instructions.